C15Agnolutto/Lab5_Agnolutto/README.md

 ### Functionality

-Program 1 - Checked off by Capt Trimble on 21 April Program 2 - Checked off by Capt Trimble on 25 April FPGA Demo - Checked off by Capt Trimble on 25 April Cool thing - Not accomplished
+Program 1 - Checked off by Capt Trimble on 21 April.
+Program 2 - Checked off by Capt Trimble on 25 April.
+FPGA Demo - Checked off by Capt Trimble on 25 April.
+Cool thing - Not accomplished.

 ### Answers to Questions